 My cervix was short in my last pregnancy – what do I do next time?

-Any woman with a history of a short cervix or premature birth is at risk of the same thing happening in the next pregnancy.
+Any woman with a history of a cervical shortening, cervical insufficiency or premature birth is at risk of the same thing happening in the next pregnancy.
 Ideally, you should have pre-pregnancy counselling to determine any underlying causes and make a plan for when you conceive.

 Once you are pregnant, you should have an early visit (around 8 weeks) with a Maternal-Fetal Medicine specialist.
 You will need extra monitoring and to discuss treatments that reduce your risk.